SushanThakur/highSchoolFinalProject/README.md

-This is a Student Record Management System with offline storage capabilities.
+Source code for 'Student Record Management System with storage capabilities'.

 Features:
   -adding new records